What are the most spectacular roads in China?

 And if you like challenging mountain roads situated at high elevations, remember to check out our list with the highest roads in China, where you’ll find real gems, such as Chāmkang, a mountain pass at 5.953m (19,530ft) above sea level.

-Mount Kailash is a high mountain peak at an elevation of 5.235m (17,175ft) above the sea level, located in the Tibet Autonomous Region of China.
+Kye La is a high mountain pass at an elevation of 5.829m (19,124ft) above sea level, located in the Tibet Autonomous Region of China.
+It’s one of the world's highest motorable roads.

-Najia is a high mountain town at an elevation of 5.154m (16,909ft) above sea level, located in the Tibet Autonomous Region of China.
-It's one of the highest accessible towns by car on Earth
+Najia is a high mountain town at an elevation of 5,154m (16,909ft) above sea level, located in the Tibet Autonomous Region of China.
+It's one of the highest accessible towns by car on Earth.

 Tielong Pass is a high mountain pass at an elevation of 5.200m (17,060ft) above the sea level, located in Rutog County in far western Tibet, in the People's Republic of China.